steveworld/search/README.md

 ### search-solrcell

 Morphline commands for using SolrCell with Tika parsers.
-This includes support for Text, HTML, XML, PDF, Word, Excel, Audio, Video, etc.
+This includes support for Text, HTML, XML, PDF, Word, Excel, Images, Audio, Video, etc.

 ### search-flume